wp-plugins/amazon-link/readme.txt

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Template_Tags/query_posts#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Latest Version - 2.0.7 =
+= Latest Version - 2.0.8 =

-* Fix US localisation of image iframe template - addition of RCM template item
+* Bug Fix - Extract price information from OfferListing, LowestNew, LowestUsed and then ItemAttributes.
+Thanks to [Matthew](http://mynextebook.com) for spotting.

 == Installation ==